News Portal

 Transforming Nigeria’s Landscape: Major Road Projects Under the Tinubu Administration

-Since assuming office in May 2023, President Bola Ahmed Tinubu’s administration has made infrastructure development a cornerstone of its Renewed Hope Agenda, with a particular focus on revitalizing Ni
+Since assuming office in May 2023, President Bola Ahmed Tinubu’s administration has made infrastructure development a co

 Since assuming office in May 2023, President Bola Ahmed Tinubu’s administration has made infrastructure development a cornerstone of its Renewed Hope Agenda, with a particular focus on revitalizing Nigeria’s road network.
 With an estimated 2,669 road projects underway, comprising 2,604 inherited projects and 65 new initiatives, the administration has prioritized completing legacy projects, initiating new ones, and addressing long-standing connectivity challenges across the country.
 This article explores the significant road projects sponsored and commissioned during Tinubu’s tenure, highlighting their impact on Nigeria’s economic and social fabric.